pyscript/docs/docs/user-guide/dom.md

 use cases while still providing [a backdoor] access to the full JS API.

-`Pydom` draws inspiration from popular Python APIs/Libraries known to be friendly and easy to learn, and other successful projects related the web as well (for isntance, `JQuery` was a good source of inspiration).
+`Pydom` draws inspiration from popular Python APIs/Libraries known to be friendly and easy to learn, and other successful projects related the web as well (for instance, `JQuery` was a good source of inspiration).

 !!! warning